iainmacpherson/Engine/README.md

-# engine
+# Engine

-Messing around with computer graphics programming.
+_Note: this is a small project where I mess around with graphics programming, in particular using OpenGL.
+My goal was to learn more about graphics programming libraries and to develop an appreciation for the basics of graphics programming._